-\section{Proof of Theorem~\ref{thm:factorPP} Using Lacunary Sections}
+\subsection{Proof of Theorem~\ref{thm:factorPP} Using Lacunary Sections}

 The following definition and result are borrowed from~\cite{Ke19}.
-Let $X$ be a Polish space equipped with a Borel action of a topological group $G$.
-A Borel subset $S\subseteq X$ is called a \defstyle{complete section} if it intersects every orbit of the action.
-It is called a \defstyle{lacunary section} if there is a neighborhood $U$ of the identity of $G$ such that for every $s\in S$, one has $(U\cdot s) \cap S = \{s\}$.
-The following is a special case of Theorem~3.10 of~\cite{Ke19}, which is given originally in~\cite{Ke92}:
+Let $X$ be a {metric} space equipped with a Borel action of a topological group $G$. {In other words, the map $(g,x)\mapsto gx$ is a Borel measurable map from $G\times X$ to $X$.} A Borel subset $S\subseteq X$ is called a \defstyle{complete section} if it intersects every orbit of the action.
+It is called a \defstyle{lacunary section} if there is a neighborhood $U$ of the identity of $G$ such that for every $s\in S$, one has $(U\cdot s) \cap S = \{s\}$. {In other words, in every orbit, one has selected a nonempty set of \textit{uniformly separated} points in a measurable way. \begin{example} Let $X:=\mathcal N\subseteq\mathcal M$ be the set of discrete subsets of $\mathbb R^d$ and consider the action of $G:=\mathbb R^d$ on $\mathcal N$ by translations.
+The subset {$\mathcal N_0\cup\{\emptyset\}$, where} $\mathcal N_0=\{\varphi\in\mathcal N: 0\in\varphi\}$, is a complete section, but it is not a lacunary section.
+However, it would be lacunary in the weaker sense if $U$ would be allowed to depend on $s$.
+Also, if $U$ is an arbitrary neighborhood of the origin, then $(U +\varphi)\cap \mathcal N_0$ is a finite set.
+Even in this simple example, it does not seem immediate to find a lacunary section. \end{example} }